 - benefit from greater visibility into logistics, trim administrative costs, and improve inventory management with big data analytics.

-What is fleet management software?
+What is fleet monitoring software?
 A definition for innovative companies

-Fleet management software is pretty self-explanatory.
-It helps you organize and coordinate work vehicles from a central system.
+Fleet monitoring software is pretty self-explanatory.
+It helps you organize and coordinate work of vehicles from a central system.
 If you’re using a SaaS solution from some vendor, you can receive reports with varying levels of detail about your current performance, operational costs, and so on.

-The standard set of features for fleet management software includes:
+The standard set of features for vehicle fleet management software includes: